-Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the sale of our ownership interest in CCA and the BodyArmor and fairlife acquisitions.
+Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the acquisition of BodyArmor, the sale of our ownership interest in CCA and the refranchising of our bottling operations in Cambodia.
 Refer to Note 4 of Notes to Consolidated Financial Statements for additional information on equity and debt securities.
-Refer to Note 5 of Notes to Consolidated Financial Statements for additional information on the restructuring of our manufacturing operations in the United States and the impairment charges.
+Refer to Note 16 of Notes to Consolidated Financial Statements for additional information on the restructuring of our manufacturing operations in the United States and the impairment charges.
 Refer to Note 18 of Notes to Consolidated Financial Statements for additional information on the Company's strategic realignment initiatives.
 Refer to Note 19 of Notes to Consolidated Financial Statements for the impact these items had on our operating segments and Corporate.